Supporting women with endometriosis

 with Endometriosis

 Ever wondered whether you can exercise with endometriosis?
-Or felt like every workout program ignores what your body is going though?
-You’re not alone.
+Or felt like every workout program ignores what your body is going through?
+You're not alone — and this page was built by someone who's lived it, not just studied it.

 Why Exercise Feels So Hard with Endometriosis